Jolak5/kanban-copy/books/lessons/lesson_js_objects.md

-# JavaScript objects as design pattern
+# Working with objects

 ## Learning objectives
-- Use JavaScript objects as design pattern.
-- Use developer tools to print information to the console.
-- Demonstrate ability to write methods on objects.
+- Understand different ways to create objects in JavaScript.
+- Learn to create and access properties and methods.

 ### Estimated time: 1.5h